jasondborneman/solar3/README.md

 * SOLAR3_LONGITUDE : Longitude of your solar array
 * OPENWEATHER_APIKEY : API Key for OpenWeather
 * GCP_PROJECT : The name of your GCP Project
-* TWITTER_CONSUMERKEY : Twitter Consumer Key
+* MASTODON_CLIENTID : Mastodon Client ID
-* TWITTER_CONSUMERSECRET : Twitter Consumer Secret
+* MASTODON_CLIENTSECRET : Mastodon Client Secret
-* TWITTER_ACCESSTOKEN : Twitter Access Token
+* MASTODON_TOKEN : Mastodon Token
-* TWITTER_ACCESSSECRET : Twitter Access Secret
 * STUPID_AUTH : Make up your own GUID or any string really.

 ### Optional Environment Variables
-* DO_TWEET : [true|false] to turn on and off tweeting.
+* DO_TOOT : [true|false] to turn on and off tooting.
 Defaults to false
 * DO_SAVEGRAPH : [true|false] to turn on and off saving a local copy of the graph

 ## Auth